Here’s How Every State in America Got Its Name

 Wyoming: A state of indecision

-Depending on who you talk to, the word Wyoming means either “large plains,” “mountains and valleys alternating,” “at the big river flat,” or “a large prairie place.”
-What is known for certain is that the name was proposed by Ohio Congressman James M. Ashley in 1865, although he later questioned his decision to support creating a congressional district out of the incredibly arid land.
+Depending on who you ask, the word Wyoming means either “large plains” or “mountains and valleys alternating” in the language of the Delaware tribe, “at the big river flat” in the Munsee language or “a large prairie place” in Algonquin.
+What is known for sure is that the name was proposed by Ohio Congressman James M. Ashley in 1865, although he later questioned his decision to support creating a congressional district out of the incredibly arid land.
 Wyoming became a territory in 1868 and a state in 1890.
-If you can’t get enough of state history, don’t miss these 50 facts about the 50 states.